Seven Habits of Highly Effective Content Marketers

 I could go on.
 Top marketers don’t play copy editor.
 They’re super-proactive.
 They’re always looking to improve their craft.
 They’re relationship maestros, working with plenty of quirky creative types while winning and retaining the respect of data-driven executives.

 So a big shout-out to all you marketing pros who already check all of the boxes above.
-You know who you are.
-My colleagues and I know who many of you are.
+My colleagues and I know who you are.
 Now please get lots more of your peers to play in the same league as you do.